 Montana law restricts young women's access to abortion.

 Who is considered a minor?
 A young woman under the age of 18 who has never been married and who has not been granted an order of limited emancipation.

 What is required - parental consent or parental notice?
-Notice.
+Consent.

-Are there other trusted adults who may be notified instead?
+Are there other trusted adults who may provide consent instead?
 No.

 May the parental mandate be waived if a young woman is a victim of rape or incest?
 Yes, but the young woman must go to court.